lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 For example, bit `[7:0]` is processed then `[15:8]`, `[23:16]`, and `[31:24]` at last.

 The CSRs affect the commands that have *payload_swap_en* as 1 in their command list entries.
-SW may use additional command informatio slots for the passthrough (index 11 to 23).
+SW may use additional command information slots for the passthrough (index 11 to 23).
 SW must configure *payload_dir* to **PayloadIn** and *payload_en* to `4'b 0001` in order for the payload translation feature to work correctly.

 #### Output Enable Control